Coherency for monoids and purity for their acts: Preliminaries

 \subsection{The category of $S$-acts}

-Let $S$ be a monoid.
-A {\em right $S$-act} is a set $A$ together with a map such that for all $a\in A$ and $s,t\in S$ we have $a1=a$ and $a(st)=(as)t$.
+Let $S$ be a monoid with identity 1.
+We recall that a {\em right $S$-act} is a set $A$ together with a map such that for all $a\in A$ and $s,t\in S$ we have $a1=a$ and $a(st)=(as)t$.
 Naturally, we may define left $S$-acts in a dual manner, but in this article all $S$-acts will be right $S$-acts, and for convenience we will refer to them simply as {\em $S$-acts}.
+Note that we allow $A=\emptyset$.
 If $A$ is an $S$-act, then there is a monoid morphism from $S$ to the full transformation monoid $\mathcal{T}_A$ on $A$, taking $s$ to $\rho_s$, where $a\rho_s=as$.
 Conversely, any morphism $\varphi$ from $S$ to the full transformation monoid $\mathcal{T}_B$ on a set $B$ makes $B$ into an $S$-act by setting $bs:= b(s\varphi)$.
 The study of $S$-acts is, therefore, that of representations of the monoid $S$ by mappings of sets.
 Not surprisingly, in view of the natural way in which they arise, $S$-acts come under a plethora of names ($S$-sets, $S$-polygons, $S$-systems, to name a few).
-We note that unary algebra may be regarded as an act over a free monoid.
+We note that any unary algebra may be regarded as an act, for example, over the free monogenic monoid.

 For any monoid $S$ the class of all $S$-acts forms a variety of universal algebras, where the basic operations are the unary operations $\{ \rho_s:s\in S\}$.
 We refer to an algebra morphism in this variety as an {\em $S$-morphism}.
-It follows that function $\phi:A\rightarrow B$, where $A$ and $B$ are $S$-acts, is an $S$-morphism if $(as)\phi=a(s\phi)$ for all $a\in A, s\in S$.
+It follows that a function $\phi:A\rightarrow B$, where $A$ and $B$ are $S$-acts, is an $S$-morphism if $(as)\phi=(a\phi)s$ for all $a\in A, s\in S$.
 In the standard way we have a category, the objects of which are $S$-acts and the morphisms of which are $S$-morphisms.
 A subset $B$ of an $S$-act $A$ is a {\em subact} if $bs\in B$ for all $b\in B, s\in S$.
+If $B$ is a subact of $A$ then a {\em retract} from $A$ to $B$ is an $S$-morphism $\varphi:A\rightarrow B$ such that $\varphi|_{B}$ is the identity map $1_B$ of $B$.
 The set of subacts of $A$ is well behaved in the sense it is closed under unions and intersections.
 In fact, a disjoint union of any $S$-acts is again an $S$-act in an obvious way.
 Any right ideal of $S$ is a right $S$-act so $S$ itself is a right $S$-act.
-That $S$ is free monogenic (single generated, or cyclic) follows from the below.
+That $S$ is the free monogenic (i.e. single generated, or cyclic) $S$-act follows from the below.